-Debt Capacity (Exhibits 4 and 5) - intended to help users understand and assess the Airport's debt burden and its ability to cover and issue additional debt.
+Debt Capacity (Exhibits 4 and 5) intended to help users understand and assess the Airport's debt burden and its ability to cover and issue additional debt.

-Demographic and Economic (Exhibits 6 and 7) - intended to help users understand the socio-economic environment in which the Airport operates and to provide financial statement information over time and among similar entities.
+Demographic and Economic (Exhibits 6 and 7) intended to help users understand the socioeconomic environment in which the Airport operates and to provide financial statement information over time and among similar entities.

-Operating Information (Exhibits 8 through 13) - intended to provide contextual information about the Airport's operations and resources to help readers use financial statement information to understand and assess the Airport's economic condition.
+Operating Information (Exhibits 8 through 13) intended to provide contextual information about the Airport's operations and resources to help readers use financial statement information to understand and assess the Airport's economic condition.
+FINANCIAL TRENDS

-Total Annual Revenues, Expenses, and Changes in Net Position

-Fiscal years ended 2008-2017
+CITY OF ATLANTA, GEORGIA DEPARTMENT OF AVIATION Total Annual Revenues, Expenses, and Changes in Net Position Fiscal years ended 2009-2018 (Accrual basis) (Unaudited)

-(Accrual basis)

-(Unaudited)

-(In thousands)